A brighter futureCreate a better learning environment with LED lighting

 Light with 2500 or 3000 Kelvin has a yellowish, warm color quality that is often perceived as pleasant.
-Light with 4000 Kelvin has a whiter, more neutral quality that helps keep us awake and able to focus for longer periods of time.
-What color temperature you should choose depends on factors like the type of room, access to natural light and preference.
+Light with 4000 Kelvin has a whiter, more neutral quality that helps keep us awake and able to focus for more extended periods.
+What color temperature you should choose depends on factors like the type of room, access to natural light, and preference.

 Accurate color rendering

-The ability to render colors accurately especially important in lower grades, where colors play a large part in the learning experience.
+The ability of the school lighting to render colors accurately is especially crucial in lower grades, where colors play a large part in the learning experience.
 Proper color rendering is achieved by ensuring that the light contains all colors in the spectrum.
-Indoors, a RA of 80 (on a scale from 0 to 100) is considered good.
+Indoors, an RA of 80 (on a scale from 0 to 100) is considered good.

 Glare can be caused by direct light or by reflections from other surfaces.
 If too much light enters the eye, this causes strain, discomfort, exhaustion and headaches over time.
 Glare and reflections in screens may make it hard to see at all.

-Old light sources, low-quality components or malfunctioning power supplies often to lead to flickering lights.
-Both perceptible and imperceptible flickering has a negative impact on our well-being and ability to focus.
+Old light sources, low-quality components, or malfunctioning power supplies often to lead to flickering lights.
+Both perceptible and imperceptible flicker hurts our well-being and ability to focus.

-All products that are to be used in school buildings must comply with strict standards for flicker.
-Complying with these standards throughout the lifetime of the product is achieved by using high quality components and the latest production and testing methods.
+All products that are to be used for school lighting must comply with strict standards for flicker.
+Complying with these standards throughout the lifetime of the product is achieved by using high-quality components and the latest production and testing methods.